Immigration for workers and employers in the UK

 - PhD relevant to the job

-On 29 March 2020, the Tier 1 (Exceptional Talent) visa for migrants without a job offer was replaced by the Global Talent visa.
-This will be opened up to EU citizens in 2021.
+On 29 March 2020, the tier 1 (exceptional talent) visa for migrants without a job offer was replaced by the global talent visa.

-Other existing routes for temporary visas (Tier 5), such as the Youth Mobility Scheme or for specialist occupations, will also be opened to EU citizens as well as non-EU citizens.
+These routes and other existing routes for temporary visas (formerly known as Tier 5), such as the Youth Mobility Scheme or for specialist occupations, now apply to EU citizens as well as non-EU citizens.
+They include a seasonal worker visa for farm workers.

-UK employers who want to recruit workers from outside the UK from January 2021 will need to apply for a sponsor licence, unless they only employ workers who have an existing right to work in the UK, such as:
+UK employers who want to recruit workers from outside the UK will need to apply for a sponsor licence, unless they only employ workers who have an existing right to work in the UK, such as:

 - non-EU citizens with indefinite leave to remain in the UK

-Employers will need to make sure they comply with right to work checks and other regulations – especially between 1 January and 30 June 2021, when some EU citizens may still be applying for settled status.
-The Home Office is accepting applications for sponsor licences now.
+Employers need to make sure they comply with right to work checks and other regulations – especially between 1 January and 30 June 2021, when some EU citizens may still be applying to the EU settlement scheme.

 We support an unsponsored visa route that would encourage highly skilled workers to move to the UK without a specific job offer in place.